Ma'ruf al-Rusafi

 Ma'ruf bin Abdul Ghani al-Rusafi (معروف الرصافي; 1875 – 16 March 1945) was an Iraqi poet, educationist and literary scholar.
 A political skeptic, al-Rusafi is regarded as a humanist, a social justice poet, and one of Iraq's national poets.
 However, he is considered by many as a controversial figure in modern Iraqi literature due to his advocacy of freedom and opposition to imperialism.
-Because of this, he is known as the poet of freedom.
-As well as being known as one of the big three neo-classical poets of Iraq alongside al-Jawahiri, and al-Zahawi.
+Because of this, he is known as the poet of freedom, and as one of the big three neo-classical poets of Iraq, alongside al-Jawahiri, and al-Zahawi.

 Early life

 Ma'ruf al-Rusafi is known to have been born in 1875 (his birth date has also been reported as 1 January 1877) at al-Rusafa in Baghdad, Iraq in a family of meagre financial means.
-His father, Abd al-Ghani, hailing from the Jibara tribe, died while he was a child and was brought up by his mother, Fathima who was of Turkish ancestry.
+His father, Abd al-Ghani, hailing from the Jibara Kurdish tribe, died while he was a child and was brought up by his mother, Fathima who was of Turkish ancestry.
 His early schooling was at the local Madrasa.
 Aspiring for a military career he joined al-Rushdiyya Military School in Baghdad, but had to leave after three years, having failed the grade.
 He continued his studies in Religion and Linguistics under an Arabic scholar, Sheikh Mahmud Shukri al-Alusi, and stayed there for twelve years where he had the opportunity to learn Sufism, Linguistics, Islamic principles and general sciences.
 After the completion of his studies, al-Rusafi started working as a teacher of Arabic at an elementary school run by one of his teachers, in al-Rushdiyya, and later, in 1902, moved to a secondary school in Baghdad.